rolison/2DBackscatterImaging/README.md

 object.
 Can use methods like imshow() from matplotlib.pyplot to view backscatter images. image_utils.py is still under construction but contains handy functions for image analysis.

-__Current (Posible) Bug__: after closing the window when calling the system. visualize() function, I recevie a segmentation fault 11 code.
+__Current (Posible) Bug__: after closing the window when calling the system.visualize() function, I recevie a segmentation fault 11 code.
 This may be due to my own python installation and other system properties so I do not know if other users will face this problem.

 # Examples on How to Use: